Nick-Rivera/quartz/docs/tutorials/tutorial-lesson-02.md

 *Trigger* objects are used to trigger the execution (or 'firing') of jobs.
 When you wish to schedule a job, you instantiate a trigger and 'tune' its properties to provide the scheduling you wish to have.
-Triggers may also have a JobDataMap associated with them - this is useful to passing parameters to a Job that are specific to the firings of the trigger.
+Triggers may also have a JobDataMap associated with them - this is useful for passing parameters to a Job that are specific to the firings of the trigger.
 Quartz ships with a handful of different trigger types, but the most commonly used types are SimpleTrigger and CronTrigger.